Licensing criteria for Kōhanga reo

 Children are supervised and seated while eating.

-Where food is provided by the service, foods that pose a high choking risk are not to be served unless prepared in accordance with best practice as set out in Ministry of Health: Reducing food-related choking for babies and young children at early learning services.
+Where food is provided by the service, foods that pose a high choking risk are not to be served unless prepared in accordance with best practice as set out in Ministry of Health: Reducing food-related choking for babies and young children at early learning services(external link).

 The criterion aims to minimise the risk of choking on food and to ensure in an event of an adverse reaction appropriate action is taken.